ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * '/ace-group/GROUPNAME/nodes/NODENAME': A group member can send a Key Distribution to the KDC by sending a GET request to this resource to retrieve the latest group keying material as well as its Sender ID that it has in the group (if Publisher).

-  The KDC processes the Key Distribution Request according to {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}.
-The Key Distribution Response is formatted as defined in {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.
+  The KDC processes the Key Distribution Request according to {{Section 4.8.1 of RFC9594}}.
+The Key Distribution Response is formatted as defined in {{Section 4.8.1 of RFC9594}}, with the following additions.

   * The 'key' field is formatted as defined in {{join-response}} of this document.
 If the requesting group member is not a Publisher Client, then the 'key' field does not include the 'group_SenderId' parameter.